bolenton/bolenton.github.io/about.md

 Currently I am a web developer at Exigo Office, learning .Net with C#.
 Before starting at Exigo, I attended an in person coding bootcamp called [EpicU](https://www.epicu.org/).

-I am also learning web development with an online bootcamp called [TeaLeaf Academy](https://www.gotealeaf.com/).
+I am also learning web development with an online bootcamp called [LaunchSchool](https://launchschool.com/).
 Aside from using `C# | Asp.net MVC` at work, I'm also interested in `Ruby & Rails`, `Python | Django`, I am trying to explorer those tools in my free time.
 Though I try to avoid too much frontend tech, I do have experience with `JavaScript/Jquery.`, `HTML`, `CSS` and `Twitter Bootstrap`.